John A. Stanton

 John Aloysius Stanton (September 15, 1857 – August 25, 1929) was an American landscape and religious painter.
 He was a professor and the dean of faculty of the San Francisco Art Institute.

 Life

-Stanton was born on September 15, 1857, in Grass Valley, California.
+John Aloysius Stanton was born on September 15, 1857, in Grass Valley, California.
+When he was a child, his family moved to San Francisco's Mission District.
+Staton attended St. Ignatius High School (now St. Ignatius College Preparatory), a private, Catholic preparatory school in San Francisco.

 Stanton was a landscape and religious painter.
 He was a professor at the San Francisco Art Institute for 26 years, and he also served as its dean of faculty.
 He was a member of the Bohemian Club.

-With his wife Anita, Stanton had three daughters and two sons.
-They resided in Palo Alto, California, where he died on August 25, 1929.
+With his wife Anita (née Banahan), Stanton had three daughters and two sons.
+They moved in 1904 to Palo Alto, California, where he died on August 25, 1929.

+His neighbor in Palo Alto was a young Paul Twohig Carey (1900–2001) whom he gave art lessons to, and Carey went on to become a notable artist.
+Other notable students of Stanton include Ethel McAllister Grubb, and Louise Crow.
 His work can be seen at the Fine Arts Museums of San Francisco and the Harvard Art Museums.